yamendrapun/yamendrapun/README.md

 ## Hi 👋, I'm Yamendra!
-A Web Developer passionate about building complex web applications with interactive and user friendly UI.
+A Web Developer passionate about building complex web applications with interactive and user-friendly UI.

 - 🌱 Currently expanding my skills in JavaScript, React, Node, Express and MongoDB.